What Do Greeks Do for Christmas

 Taking center stage atop a festively set tables in all Greek homes are platters of melomakarona (honey-dipped biscuits), kourabiedes (sugar topped butter cookies) and in the Peloponnese, diples (pastry rolls with Greek honey and nuts).

 In Greece, families and friends celebrate on Christmas Day around a dinner table set in its best with tints of red and green for the season.
+So what do we eat in Greece at Christmas?
 The Greek Christmas meal usually includes cheeses, salads with seasonal greens, roast lamb, pork, or duck with filling and potatoes, tyropita and spanakopita (cheese and spinach pies), plenty of wine and freshly baked bread.

 Dinner begins with a toast:Stin Ygeia Mas (Health to All).